Application Guide

 🎯 Who RAND Corporation Is Looking For

-- Has experience leading multidisciplinary research teams and managing complex projects from conception to publication
+- Has proven experience leading multi-disciplinary research teams and managing complex projects from conception to dissemination.

 📝 Tips for Applying to RAND Corporation